Raku/atom-language/README.md

 * More syntax highlighted (numbers, operators, interpolation, traits, better strings)

-* This package will also soon contain support for many popular atom packages that have service hooks like autocomplete+ and linter
+* Some day we hope this package will also contain support for many popular atom packages that have service hooks like autocomplete+ and linter

 Here's a few more examples: